Smart Contract Development for Crowdfunding (ICO/IDO/IEO)

 }

-Common mistake: improper decimals handling.
-If ETH has 18 decimals and token also 18, formula trivial.
-But if token has 6 decimals (USDC-style) or 0 (rare) — calculation different.
+A common mistake: incorrect handling of decimals.
+If ETH has 18 decimals and the token also has 18, the formula is trivial.
+But if the token has 6 decimals (USDC-style) or 0 (uncommon), the calculation differs.

 function calculateTokens(uint256 ethAmount, uint256 roundIndex) public view returns (uint256) {